markiv/SwiftUI-HyphenatedText/README.md

 # SwiftUI-HyphenatedText

-SwiftUI `Text` views can wrap text strings into multiple lines, and they look fine in English.
-For some reason, however, they do not follow locale conventions.
+SwiftUI `Text` views can wrap text strings into multiple lines – and these look fine in English.
+For some reason, however, the hyphenation does not follow locale conventions.
 This behavior is especially problematic with languages such as German.

 This library leverages long existing [Core Foundation APIs](https://developer.apple.com/documentation/corefoundation/1542693-cfstringgethyphenationlocationbe) to insert [soft hyphens](https://en.wikipedia.org/wiki/Soft_hyphen) into strings.
-Thus, we give the text rendering system *hints* on where to hyphenate the text and insert visible hyphens.
+Thus, we give the text rendering system *hints* on where to hyphenate the text and insert visible hyphens where needed.

 There is built-in hyphenation support for German, French, Spanish, Italian and many other languages.